JoeMarron/formula-1-data-analysis/README.md

 # Formula 1 Machine Learning in R

 ***Work in Progress*** \
 Implementing a machine learning model on Formula 1 data to predict race winners.
-First time using R, as part of the 'R for Data Science' module in the MSc Data Science & Financial Technology from University of London.
+First time using R, as part of the *R for Data Science* module in the MSc Data Science & Financial Technology from University of London.

 ## Data Preprocessing
 The following CSV files sourced from [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) have been cleansed and combined into a final dataset, some examples of the columns shown below.
 Some columns have also been calculated, such as driver age.